-Welcome to the College of Arts & Sciences!
+Welcome Back to the College of Arts & Sciences!

-This Newsletter provides you with some important information to help you succeed in your transition to the College.
+This Newsletter provides you with some important information to help you succeed in the College.
 We hope that you will read it and refer to it as you need.
-You will succeed if you stay well informed about opportunities and policies in the College, keep in frequent touch with your advisors and your Association Dean, and formulate and follow an academic plan.
-You are officially responsible for knowing and keeping-up with the information contained in our Association Newsletters, as well as your reading homework and other academic assignments.
-Cramming doesn't work at U.Va., so read and study carefully as you go.
+You will succeed if you stay well informed about opportunities and policies in the College, keep in frequent touch with your faculty advisor and your Association Dean, and follow an academic plan.
+You are officially responsible for knowing and keeping-up with the information contained in our Association Newsletters in addition to your reading, homework, and other academic assignments.

 Questions about SIS